by Diana Adams

 Some bloggers take 30 minutes to write a high-quality blog post.
 Other bloggers take several hours on multiple days to write the same blog post.
 If you are a busy professional with big blogging goals, and if you’re taking more than one hour to write your blog posts, this article is for you.

 I consulted my friend and colleague @CarlaYoung as I wrote this post.
-She is freelance writer who is famous for writing high quality blog posts in 30 minutes.
+She is a freelance writer who is famous for writing high-quality blog posts in 30 minutes.

 They’ve chosen their topic ahead of time, they’ve mulled over what they want to say, and they know exactly where to go to get great images (or they’ve already chosen the images).
 I do these things before I sit down to write every post.

 If you don’t do this pre-blogging work, it will be difficult to shave time off your writing.
 If you don’t do these things before you start, you can’t compare yourself to someone who is writing their posts in 30 minutes.
 It’s not comparing apples to apples.

 Let’s say you’ve done your pre-blogging work, and you’re ready to write.
 There are some simple things you can do that will help you write faster without sacrificing quality.

 Perfectionism combined with blogging can be crippling.
 As my friend Carla Young wrote in her post How to Power Your Way Through the Writing Process, you’ve got to know when to call it done.
 It’s fun to play with words, but eventually, you need to move on.